Dhruvid98/SFAL-VSD-SoC-Design/Day 5/README.md

-# Cell selection for synthesizer
+# Introduction to Logic Synthesis

 * How to know the right combination for cell selection for synthesis?